 Edits were performed to ensure that MOPID##X and DAPID##X were consistent with each individual's age, sex, and other relationships within the family.
-For instance, the sex of the parent must be consistent with the indicated relationship; mothers are at least 12 years older than the person and no more than 55 years older than the person; fathers are at least 12 years older than the person; each person has no more than one mother and no more than one father; any values set for MOPID##X and DAPID##X were removed from any person identified as a foster child; and the PID for the person's mother and father are valid PIDs for that person's RU for the 2016 Full Year File.
+For instance, the sex of the parent must be consistent with the indicated relationship; mothers are at least 12 years older than the person and no more than 55 years older than the person; fathers are at least 12 years older than the person; each person has no more than one mother and no more than one father; and the PID for the person's mother and father are valid PIDs for that person's RU for the 2017 Full Year File.

-2.5.4 Income and Tax Filing Variables (AFDC16-HIEUIDX)
+2.5.4 Income and Tax Filing Variables (FILEDR17-HIEUIDX)

-The file provides income and tax-related variables that were constructed primarily from data collected in the Panel 20 Round 5 and Panel 21 Round 3 Income Sections.
+The file provides income and tax-related variables that were constructed primarily from data collected in the Panel 21 Round 5 and Panel 22 Round 3 Income Sections.
 Person-level income amounts have been edited and imputed for every record on the full-year file, with detailed imputation flags provided as a guide to the method of editing.
 The tax-filing variables and some program participation variables are unedited, as discussed below.